Southwest Airlines Co. (LUV) is set to bring smile on the investors face as Analysts sets mean Target price of $66.40

 Sponsored

-The company’s shares, operating in the sector of Industrials managed to top a trading volume set approximately around 7618079 for the day, which was evidently higher, when compared to the average daily volumes of the shares.
+The company’s shares, operating in the sector of Industrials managed to top a trading volume set approximately around 3452662 for the day, which was evidently lower, when compared to the average daily volumes of the shares.

 During the last month, 16 analysts gave the Southwest Airlines Co. a BUY rating, 3 of the polled analysts branded the stock as an OVERWEIGHT, 4 analysts were recommending to HOLD this stock, 0 of them gave the stock UNDERWEIGHT rating, and 0 of the polled analysts provided SELL rating.